Skip to main content

 Update Product

-Update an existing product
+Update an existing product.

 InputCommentsDefault

-Product IdThe unique identifier of the product.
+Product IDThe unique identifier for the product.

-Product NameThe name of the product.
+Product NameThe display name shown to customers for the product.

 ShippableWhen true, this product can be shipped (i.e., physical goods).false